jbms/sphinx-immaterial/docs/customization.rst

         This is the url segment that is concatenated with :themeconf:`repo_url` to point readers to the document's source file.
 This is typically in the form of ``"blob/<branch name>/<docs source folder>"``.
         Defaults to a blank string (which disables the edit icon).
-This is disabled for builds on ReadTheDocs as they implement their own mechanism based on the repository's branch or tagged commit.

     .. themeconf:: features